NLnetLabs/krill/README.md

 In this release we introduce the following major features:
 - BGPSec Router Certificate Signing
-- Support the use of Hardware Signing Modules (HSMs) for key operations
+- Support the use of Hardware Security Modules (HSMs) for key operations

 The documentation for the 'latest' Krill version has more information: https://krill.docs.nlnetlabs.nl/en/latest/index.html